 Monaco Grand Prix

-Since 1929, on one weekend of May , the streets of Monaco-Monte Carlo changes into a circuit of Grand Prix F1.
-The world’s most famous street racing circuit.
-The Grand Prix circuit is a must, you can follow the race track by walking along the route, or by finding a great position, or paying to share a balcony from which to view the race.
+Since 1929, on one weekend of May, the streets of Monaco-Monte Carlo changes into a circuit for Grand Prix F1.
+The world’s most famous street-racing circuit.
+The Grand Prix circuit is a must, you can follow the race track by walking along the route, by finding a great position, or paying to share a balcony from which to view the race.

 A small but spectacular harbour.
-Mix with the millionaires and their super yachts at the Monte Carlo Harbour, see some of the most expensive yachts in the world with their crew, jet skis and motor launches, some even have a Helicopter pad.
+Mix with the millionaires and their superyachts at the Monte Carlo Harbour, and see some of the most expensive yachts in the world with their crew, jet skis and motor launches, some even have a Helicopter pad.